raspberrypi/pico-examples/README.md

 ---|---
 [picow_access_point](pico_w/wifi/access_point) | Starts a WiFi access point, and fields DHCP requests.
 [picow_blink](pico_w/wifi/blink) | Blinks the on-board LED (which is connected via the WiFi chip).
+[picow_blink_slow_clock](pico_w/wifi/blink_slow_clock) | Blinks the on-board LED (which is connected via the WiFi chip) with a slower system clock to show how to reconfigure communication with the WiFi chip under those circumstances
 [picow_iperf_server](pico_w/wifi/iperf) | Runs an "iperf" server for WiFi speed testing.
 [picow_ntp_client](pico_w/wifi/ntp_client) | Connects to an NTP server to fetch and display the current time.
 [picow_tcp_client](pico_w/wifi/tcp_client) | A simple TCP client.
 You can run [python_test_tcp_server.py](pico_w/wifi/python_test_tcp/python_test_tcp_server.py) for it to connect to.